-Breaking News | TIME magazine names Joe Biden, Kamala Harris as its Person of the Year
+Breaking News | TIME magazine names Joe Biden, Kamala Harris as its person of the year

 “For changing the American story, for showing that the forces of empathy are greater than the furies of division, for sharing a vision of healing in a grieving world, Joe Biden and Kamala Harris are TIME’s 2020 Person of the Year,” TIME editor-in-chief Edward Felsenthal said in a statement.

-READ ALSO: Beyonce, Rihanna, Taylor Swift among Forbes’ 100 most powerful women

-The 77-year-old Biden has spent most of his life working in Washington.
+The 77-year-old Mr Biden has spent most of his life working in Washington.

 In 2019, TIME voted Swedish youth climate activist, Greta Thunberg as its person of the year.